oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 EasyBuild is a software build and installation framework written in Python that allows you to install software in a structured, repeatable and robust way.

-**URL**
+**More Information**

 https://easybuilders.github.io/easybuild

 **Available Versions**::

+    4.5.3
     4.4.2
     4.4.0
     4.3.2
-    4.5.3
+    4.4.1
+    4.5.0
+    4.5.2
     4.3.4
-    4.5.2
+    4.3.3
     4.5.1
-    4.5.0
-    4.4.1
-    4.3.3

 Eigen